 9. How are bookkeeping fees structured in Australia?

-10. What is the bookkeeper hourly rates in Australia?
+10. How much is the bookkeeper hourly rate in Australia?

-Bookkeeping costs per hour in Australia typically range from AU$40 to AU$70 per hour, depending on the service provider.
+The rate of the bookkeeping service in Australia per hour varies from AU$40 to AU$120 per hour, based on the service provider.

-11. How does the cost of bookkeeping differ for small businesses?
+11. Does the cost of bookkeeping vary for small business?

-Small businesses typically pay lower bookkeeping rates, ranging from AU$40 to AU$100 per hour, especially if outsourcing services.
+Small businesses typically pay lower bookkeeping rates, ranging from AU$40 to AU$120 per hour, especially if outsourcing services.

-12. How much does it cost to hire an in-house bookkeeper in Australia?
+12. How much is the cost of hiring a full time bookkeeper in Australia?